iGardening Logo Large Transparent Background

 Q: How tall do Pinkcurrant ‘Gloire de Sablons’ bushes grow?

 A: Typically, these bushes reach a height and spread of about 1 to 1.5 metres.
-They make attractive additions to gardens, providing both beauty and fruit for your outdoor space!
+They make attractive additions to gardens, providing beauty and fruit for your outdoor space!

 Q: Are Pinkcurrants ‘Gloire de Sablons’ disease-resistant?